timurgordon/tf-zola-template/README.md

 #### Page templates

 If you wish to display your markdown files in a specific page template, simply define the template you would like to use in the yaml header of your markdown file.
-For instance, the blogPage.html template displays blog posts with author info, date, side margins, and a hero image on top oof the post.
+For instance, the blogPage.html template displays blog posts with author info, date, side margins, and a hero image on top of the post.
 See any blog page in /content for implementation.

 #### Augmented MD